-PGL deliver outdoor adventure activity courses, educational tours, subject-focused study courses and school ski trips, anything that delivers learning outside of the classroom.
+PGL Outdoor Activity Instructor, Tim McDowell, offers an insight into the outdoor adventure activity courses, educational tours, subject-focused study courses and school ski trips.

 What do you love most about your job?

-Every day is unique and often unpredictable, but most of all fun.
-We always face and conquer new challenges, which makes it extremely enjoyable.
+Outdoor Activity Instructor jobs mean every day is unique and often unpredictable, but most of all fun.
+As an Outdoor Activity Instructor our job means we always face and conquer new challenges, which makes it extremely enjoyable.
 You get an overwhelming sense of achievement when a child challenges themselves and achieves something.

-Working in a supportive and fun environment, you get to live and work with different people from around the country and world.
-You can’t beat the variety in this job role, or being active in the outdoors.
+The working environment is supportive and fun, you get to live and work with different people from around the country and world.
+In my opinion you can’t beat the variety in this job as an Outdoor Activity Instructor, or being active in the outdoors.

 Working outdoors, is the weather a problem?

-It can be, but you can’t let it affect the quality of your work.
-For those not so keen on the rain there is always the South of France and Spain!
+As an Outdoor Activity Instructor you know you will be working outdoors so you know the weather can be an issue, but you can’t let it affect the quality of your work.
+For those not so keen on the rain there is always jobs as an Outdoor Activity Instructor in the South of France and Spain!